rlizzo/pyscience/20141029_VolumeRendering/VolumeRendering.md

 - [VTK User's Guide](http://www.kitware.com/products/books/vtkguide.html): The official book on VTK by Kitware.
 The latest edition, 11th at the time of writing, has an entire chapter dedicated to volume rendering with VTK, while older editions have a lot of material on it as well.
 - [Introduction to Programming for Image Analysis with VTK](http://bioimagesuite.org/vtkbook/index.aspx): A great, free book on medical image processing with VTK.
 While it's a little outdated, the vast majority of information presented in this book is still applicable to current versions of VTK and its definitely worth a read.
 Chapter 12 contains a large section on volume rendering as well.
 - [CS 6630 : Scientific Visualization: Project 4 - Volume Rendering](http://www.cs.utah.edu/~ramanuja/sci_vis/prj4/REPORT.html): A nice report on volume rendering with VTK from the Utah School of Computing's 'Scientific Visualization' course.
 It gives a very nice overview of the different aspects of volume rendering with VTK as well as a series of scripts to reproduce the presented renderings.
+- [Interactive Volume Rendering Using 3D Texture-Mapping Hardware](http://idav.ucdavis.edu/~okreylos/PhDStudies/Winter2000/TextureMapping.html): An article on texture-mapping volume rendering and the difference between 2D and 3D texture-mapping.

 ### See also